Faniry2/gsDragDrop/README.md

 collision_stop_move|boolean|false|the parameter collision stop move to true (collision must be true) prevents an element that collides with another element in advance when these two elements come into contact style_on_collide| Object|color (type string) border_width(type string)border_color(type string) border_style(type string)|sets the element color, border style, border color and border size of the element that gets hit by another element

+**Note**
-**Note :**remarque: pour interactive drag and drop les elements dont on veut appliquer le drag and drop doit être en position absolut
+for interactive drag and drop the elements which we want to apply the drag and drop must be in absolute position